Spine Surgery in Turkey : Types, Risks, Recovery, and Latest Techniques 2025

 The Role of Skilled Surgeons and Robotic Technologies in Spinal Cord Surgery in Turkey

-Turkey has become leading global destination for patients seeking specialized, highly qualified surgeons with extensive experience in high-risk surgeries, such as spinal cord surgery.
+Turkey has become a leading global destination for patients seeking specialized, highly qualified surgeons with extensive experience in high-risk surgeries, such as spinal cord surgery.

 With the integration of advanced robotic technologies, these delicate surgeries benefit from increased precision, reduced risks, and improved overall success rates.